MaddyKapfhammer/MotzingCenter/content/portfolio/theatre.md

 # Now Showing

-## Spider Man: No Way Home

-With Spider-Man's identity now revealed, our friendly neighborhood web-slinger is unmasked and no longer able to separate his normal life as Peter Parker from the high stakes of being a superhero.
-When Peter asks for help from Doctor Strange, the stakes become even more dangerous, forcing him to discover what it truly means to be Spider-Man.

-_Rated: PG-13_

-### Friday, January 21 & Saturday, January 22 @ 6:30pm

-### Friday, January 28 & Saturday, January 29 @ 6:30pm

-# Coming Soon

 ## Sing 2

 Can-do koala Buster Moon and his all-star cast of animal performers prepare to launch a dazzling stage extravaganza in the glittering entertainment capital of the world.
 There's just one hitch -- he has to find and persuade the world's most reclusive rock star to join them.
 What begins as Buster's dream of big-time success soon becomes an emotional reminder of the power of music to heal even the most broken heart.